murkl/arch-os/modules/recovery/README.md

 Nothing points at any of this from `recovery.yaml`: each part is found by its own name.
 The runtime takes the one YAML file it finds in a folder, which is what lets this module and the installer sit side by side and stay two programs.
-Both are listed in `../runtime.yaml`, and the interface asks which of them to open;
+Both are folders in `modules/`, which is the whole of what a release offers, and the interface asks which of them to open;
 `./runtime --recovery` is this one outright, and on the ISO that is the `recovery` command.